islavisual/dataList/README.md

 <b>method</b>: Used into ajax mode to define the method of recover file.
 Like possible options ar "get" or "post".
 By default is "post".

-<b>multiple_class</b>: Used to customize the results container into multiple 'select tag'.
+<b>multiple_class</b>: Used to add a CSS class to the results container into dataList of type multiple.
 By default is empty.
 If you use Bootstrap you can set this parameter to "form-control" to add the default styles.

 <b>parameterToSend</b>: Used into ajax mode.
 When the Ajax mode is used, like parameter is sent this name.
 By default is "query".
 More later, from PHP for example, you can recover the value of this parameter through of $_REQUEST['query'].
 ```javascript